Why emotional engagement helps frontline employee performance

 Frontline employees need to be able to express their emotions to their coworkers and manager.
 If they can’t share thoughts and feelings, the level of their customer service is seriously affected.
 This is concluded in the scientific research report “Staying engaged on the job: The role of emotional labor, job resources, and customer orientation”, recently published by the European Journal of Marketing.

 Scientists Nwamaka A. Anaza , Edward L. Nowlin and Gavin Jiayun Wu investigated ‘surface acting’ expressed by frontline workers.
 Surface acting refers to employees who clearly act they are interested in helping a customer: in the meantime, they actually feel disengaged.

-Surface acting is the opposite of ‘deep acting’, which refers to frontliners able to modify their emotions so that the sentiment they feel on the inside completely matches expressions on the outside.
+Surface acting is the opposite of ‘deep acting’, which refers to frontline employees able to modify their emotions so that the expressions they show on the outside completely matches their sentiment on the inside.

 “Compared to deep acting, surface acting undermines frontline employee customer focus”, the scientists write.
 “Faking appropriate professional emotional expressions does not translate into enhanced professional behavior, such as an improved customer focus.”(….)
 “When deep acting, frontline employees feel the appropriate feelings, which may help them focus more on customers’ needs.
 In other words, deep acting does not harm customer focus but increases their customer focus.”